zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,130.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also take a look at our ESL Podcast Blog, as well as our ESL Podcast Store.
+You can also take a look at our ESL Podcast Blog, as well as our ESL Podcast Store.

 This episode is a dialogue between Emil and Tammy a bout things you might eat for breakfast.
 Let’s get started.